 Most treatments for sciatica pain (and most low back pain) include physical therapy, strength training, and flexibility. core strengthening will be a focus in PT along with lower extremity strengthening and stretching.
 Restoring motion is also incredibly important.

 In addition to physical therapy, there are medications (either over the counter or prescribed by a sports medicine doctor) that can help with the pain and inflammation.

 The majority of low back pain doesn't require imaging.
 A good sports medicine physician can identify where the pain is coming from and develop an appropriate treatment plan.
 If considered necessary, an ultrasound (available in the Beatty Harris Sports Medicine office) or X-Ray followed by an MRI might be the right course of action.

-The X-Ray is a way to rule out any serious problems invloving the boney structures.
-When receiving a patients' X-Ray, Dr. Harris would be looking for things such as pathological fractures or tumors (if there have been complaints about weight loss or night sweats).
+The X-Ray is a way to rule out any serious problems involving the boney structures.
+When receiving a patient's X-Ray, Dr. Harris would be looking for things such as pathological fractures or tumors (if there have been complaints about weight loss or night sweats).
 He'll also be able to recognize any disk height loss, spondylosis, or degenerative changes.

 Dr. Harris admits, though, almost everyone who gets an X-Ray for this type of pain will have some degree of degenerative change so that's not necessarily abnormal.